f4bD3v/gefcom2014-epfl/README.md

 gefcom2014-epfl
 ===============

-Energy Load and Demand Prediction for GEFCOM14
+Energy Load and Price Prediction for GEFCOM14